msbicer/APIDoclet/README.md

 Documentation requirements differ from project to project.
 Hence output must be configurable and flexible.
 APIDoclet can generate output in PDF and HTML formats.
 A template file must be provided for this purpose.
 Documentation is generated using [Freemarker](http://freemarker.org), [Flying Saucer](http://code.google.com/p/flying-saucer/) and [iText](http://itextpdf.com).
 Template must be in Freemarker format.

 ## Sample Usage
-javadoc -output test.pdf -template templates/test.ftl -doclet APIDoclet ...
+javadoc -output test.pdf -template templates/test.ftl [-resources <resource_folder>] -doclet APIDoclet ...

+You can also use APIDoclet in Maven!
+Please check [example project](https://github.com/msbicer/APIDoclet/tree/master/example) for details.

 For more details on using doclets, please check [Doclet overview page](http://docs.oracle.com/javase/6/docs/technotes/guides/javadoc/doclet/overview.html)